Accessible Trails in and Near Portland

 Terrain: Mixed pavement with areas of compact soil, loose gravel and occasional steep grades

-Bridal Veil Falls State Park’s Overlook Trail
+Bridal Veil Falls State Park’s Overlook Loop Trail

 Terrain: Paved

 If scenic mountain overlooks pique your interest, then this Bridal Veil Falls trail will not disappoint.
-Circling the top of the bluff, the Overlook Trail offers multiple breathtaking views of the Columbia River below, as well as bright purple camas wildflowers in the spring.
+Circling the top of the bluff, the Overlook Loop Trail offers multiple breathtaking views of the Columbia River below, as well as bright purple camas wildflowers in the spring.
 Consider saving this trip for late afternoon; the bluff is a stunning place to catch the sunset.

 Banks-Vernonia Trail